 Dane County provides cost-share funds for installation of conservation practices to implement Dane County’s Land and Water Resource Management Plan.
 Funding is part of a grant from the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
 Eligible practices fall under the categories of structural and management.
 Eligible practices can include streambank protection, diversions, terraces, grass waterways, grade stabilization structures, access road (channel crossings), water sediment control structures, clean water for barnyards, and storage facility closure, barnyard runoff control systems and nutrient management.
 Criteria for evaluating cost-share applications is conducted through the Land Conservation Committee.

-The Continuous Cover Program provides $750,000 of funding to help farmers and landowners maintain a continuous plant cover on agricultural lands.
-Maintaining continuous cover helps to increase water infiltration, reduce soil erosion, improve water quality, enhance wildlife habitat practices and diversify production practices.
-This program allows farmers and landowners to convert land that is currently in an annual crop into a perennial cool-season grass mix, native prairie mix, or grazing mix.
+The Continuous Cover Program provides funding to help farmers and landowners maintain a continuous plant cover on agricultural lands.
+Maintaining continuous cover helps to increase water infiltration, reduce soil erosion, improve water quality, build soil health, enhance wildlife habitat, sequester carbon and diversify production practices.
+This program allows farmers and landowners to convert land that is currently in an annual crop into a perennial cool-season grass mix, native prairie mix or grazing mix.

 In 2008, a partnership called Yahara CLEAN (Capital Lakes Environmental Assessment and Needs) was forged between the City of Madison, Dane County, and the State Departments of Natural Resources (DNR) and Agriculture, Trade and Consumer Protection (DATCP).
 This effort was bolstered by funding from the agency partners to engage the community and establish clear and achievable goals and an implementation plan for cleaning the lakes, and a grant from the Madison Community Foundation to partner in developing a community vision to guide long-term strategies.
 The result of this combined effort was broad collaboration and involvement from scientific and technical experts, agency staff, and many local lake organizations, farmers, business leaders, policymakers and concerned individuals.